Have you recently received an Amazon package that you didn’t order? It may be part of a scam called “brushing.”

 After the purchase, the item gets delivered to a real address.
 Then the seller can write a positive review of their own product from the fake Amazon buyer account.

 Reviews are hugely important to any seller on Amazon.
 The more reviews a particular product has and the better the reviews are, the higher the product will rank in Amazon’s algorithm.
 That means more exposure for that product which potentially leads to more sales.

 In addition, sellers who engage in brushing scams sometimes write what are called “verified purchase reviews.”
 Anyone with an Amazon account can write a review for any product, but verified purchase reviews rank higher in the algorithm.
 And Amazon gives reviews that label only if it confirms that the product was bought at full price from the reviewer’s account.

-CNN Business reports brushing scams became popular about five years ago.
+CNN Business reports brushing scams became popular in the mid-2010s.
 There have been many examples of brushing made public since then.

 By law, unsolicited merchandise is yours to keep according to the United States Postal Inspection Service.
 So you don’t have to return any package you receive, and if you don’t want it, you can donate it to a good cause.

 But Amazon brushing is still a threat to you and other consumers.